-- To coordinate the production of the Society's internal capital reporting and produce actuarial information for the Society's external reporting. - > To ensure the appropriateness of actuarial methodology, assumptions and models. - > To ensure the Society's policy data is fit for purpose for the actuarial work being carried out. - > To deliver Capital Management support for the Wesleyan Group. - To ensure that products sold by Wesleyan are priced appropriately; this includes providing product and profitability support to the business.
+- To coordinate the production of the Society's internal capital reporting and produce actuarial information for the Society's external reporting. - > To set actuarial methodology, assumptions and models. - > To ensure the Society's policy data is fit for purpose for the actuarial work being carried out. - > To deliver Capital Management support for the Wesleyan Society. - To ensure that products sold by Wesleyan are priced appropriately; this includes providing product and profitability support to the business.